-We are ‘Setting the Spark’ for our plans in 2022 with a series of Hellfire Kernow events, funded by Arts Council England and Redruth Unlimited – a new cultural adventure for Redruth.
-The programme is funded by Historic England and FEAST is commissioning cultural projects on behalf of the Redruth High Street Heritage Action Zone with the help of a local cultural consortium.
+We set the spark in May 2022 with a series of Hellfire Kernow events, funded by Arts Council England and Redruth Unlimited – a cultural adventure for Redruth, funded by Historic England with FEAST commissioning cultural projects on behalf of the Redruth High Street Heritage Action Zone with the help of a local cultural consortium.

 Working with staff and students at Redruth school and with members of Redruth Rugby Club we ‘reconstructed’ the ancient sport of Hurling to Goal, based on surviving accounts and evidence of the sport, through a series of experimental workshops.
 Accounts of the popular Cornish sport ‘Hurling to goal’ by Richard Carew in 1602 suggested that it was played with a heavy, metal ‘silver ball’ and is likely the earliest known example from anywhere in the world where the ball must be passed backwards.